Latitudes 6: Gabriel Mindel Saloman & Ashley Bellouin with Ben Bracken

 Gabriel Mindel Saloman, known widely for his work in seminal noise band Yellow Swans, joins Latitudes to present his ongoing investigations into music of the liberated body.
 Composer and instrument-builder Ashley Bellouin is joined by guitarist Ben Bracken to conjure a sound equal parts spiritual, mental, and physical—minimal by design, maximal in spirit.

 Gabriel Saloman is a Santa Cruz, California based musician and artist.
 Saloman has been performing experimental, conceptual and freely improvised music for two decades.
 He is well known for his work with Pete Swanson in Yellow Swans, a Portland based noise group that released over 50 recordings and toured internationally over the course of its nine-year existence.
-Performing live Saloman has consistently explored the outer limits of electric guitar drone, testing the emotive and material possibilities of the instrument alongside field recordings, magnetic tape and sampled piano and percussion.
-On record his compositions approach a neo-classical ambience, and stem from investigations into temporal abstractions, conceptual sound art and gestural noise.
+Performing live, Saloman has consistently explored the outer limits of electric guitar drone, testing the emotive and material possibilities of the instrument alongside field recordings, magnetic tape, sampled piano, and percussion.
+On record, his compositions approach a neo-classical ambience and stem from investigations into temporal abstractions, conceptual sound art, and gestural noise.
 Within his work is a parallel concern with sound as both liberating practice and praxis.
 In particular he is interested in sound’s relation to the body and its capacity to move collective bodies in space.